Butternut Squash with Rosemary and Balsamic Vinegar

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Butternut Squash with Rosemary and Balsamic Vinegar would be approved for phase 2 or 3 of the original South Beach Diet and other low-glycemic diet plans.
-Butternut Squash is a bit high in carbs for traditional low-carb diets, but this only has 12 net carbs in a small serving so if you’re a butternut squash lover you might decide that’s an acceptable splurge.
+Balsamic Butternut Squash with Rosemary would be approved for phase 2 or 3 of the original South Beach Diet and other low-glycemic diet plans.
+Butternut Squash is a bit high in carbs for traditional low-carb diets, but this recipe has only 12 net carbs in a small serving so if you’re a butternut squash lover you might decide that’s an acceptable splurge.

 Find More Recipes Like This One: